Skip to main content

 The True Cost of Traditional Office Space

-Add utilities ($200-400/month), internet ($100-200/month), office furniture and equipment ($3,000-5,000 upfront), cleaning services ($200-400/month), insurance ($100-300/month), and parking ($150-300/month per person).
+Add utilities (typically $200-400/month), internet ($100-200/month), office furniture and equipment ($3,000-5,000 upfront in most cases), cleaning services ($200-400/month), insurance ($100-300/month), and parking ($150-300/month per person).
 A typical small office setup costs $3,000-$6,000 per month, or $36,000-$72,000 annually, before you've paid a single employee.

 The Virtual Office Cost Structure

-A comprehensive virtual office plan typically costs $100-$200 per month.
+A full-featured virtual office plan typically costs $100-$200 per month.
 This includes your business address, mail handling, phone answering, and a few hours of meeting room access.
 Adding a dedicated phone line runs another $30-50/month.
 Meeting room usage beyond included hours can cost $25-50/hour.

 Ready to get a professional business address?